rc1405/Minerva/INSTALL.md

 #Installation Guide

 ##Mongo DB
 Download and install mongodb 3.x according to your distribution.
-Additional resources found here: https://www.mongodb.org/downloads#production
+Additional resources found here: https://www.mongodb.org/downloads#production.

 ###Mongo DB Sample Configuration
 Included in minerva-ids/examples.
+Make sure mongodb is started before running setup.
 If authentication is required, it must be setup beforehand.
 The database name is minerva.
 See https://docs.mongodb.org/manual/tutorial/enable-authentication/ for instructions on how to enable mongodb authentication

 ##Required Packages
 - openssl